 Common Narcissistic Tactics During a Divorce

-When dealing with a narcissist, you never know what they might do during a divorce.
-They may turn to any one of several different tactics to get what they feel entitled to in the divorce.
+When dealing with a narcissist, how they behave when exposed to the reality of their marriage ending can be anxiety-producing and intimidating.
+You never know what they might do during a divorce.
+They may turn to any one of several different narcissist divorce tactics to get what they feel entitled to in the divorce.
 These behaviors range from lying to tampering with documents to help prove their case.
 Understanding the potential tactics that they may use can help you better protect yourself and your children during the divorce.

-Gaslighting: Gaslighting is a type of manipulation that makes you question your judgment or perceptions by using phrases like “You made me do that” or “You’re just being paranoid.”
+Gaslighting: Gaslighting is an unfortunately common type of manipulation when it comes to dealing with a narcissist in a divorce.
+This tactic makes you question your judgment or perceptions by using phrases like “You made me do that” or “You’re just being paranoid.”
 Narcissists may attempt to gaslight their spouse in a divorce to force them into questioning their feelings or memories.

-Financial Abuse: Narcissists often use their control over finances to manipulate their spouse by making it difficult for them to get by financially both during and after a divorce.
+Financial Abuse: Narcissists often use their control over finances to manipulate their spouse by making it difficult for them to get by financially both during and after the divorce.

 Using Children as Pawns: It’s not uncommon for narcissists to use their children as bargaining chips.
 They may attempt to use potential custody agreements to manipulate their spouse into making certain decisions.